JoyitaDas/adop-cartridge-cartridge-dev/README.md

 # Cartridge Specification
 The purpose of this repository is to provide utilities that save time when developing [DevOps Platform](https://github.com/Accenture/adop-docker-compose) cartridges based on this [cartridge specification](https://github.com/Accenture/adop-cartridge-specification).

+## Prerequisites

+* Make sure [adop-pluggable-scm](https://github.com/Accenture/adop-pluggable-scm) is loaded into your ADOP/C.

 ## Stucture
 The structure is expected to conform to CARTRIDGE_SDK_VERSION 1.0